 1. Make concentration card sets of words and definitions (16 cards per set, one set per four students).

 2. Have students mix the cards and place them face down on the desk in an organized manner.

-3. The first students chooses two cards and places them face up on the desk.
-If they make a set, the students keeps the cards and get one point.
+3. The first students choose two cards and places them face-up on the desk.
+If they make a set, the students keep the cards and get one point.
 If they don’t make a set, the student places them face down in the same spot and the game continues with the next student who reveals two more cards.

 4. The winner is the student with the most points.

 Another activity to try out is this one: A to Z Game.

 Do you like this Concentration ESL Memory Game?

 Do you like this English game?
 Do you want lots more ideas for your ESL or EFL classroom to help your students learn vocabulary effortlessly and easily?
 Then you’re going to want to check out this book over on Amazon: 39 ESL Vocabulary Activities for Kids 7+.

 There are dozens of fun ESL games and activities that’ll make learning fun.
 Add some variety into your classes so that your students are engaged while learning English at the same time.

 The good news is that the book is available on Amazon in both digital and print formats.
 The (cheaper!) digital copy can be read on any device by downloading the free Kindle reading app.